Helping Loved Ones Avoid Probate

 No, at least not initially.
-An inheritance is not considered income to the receiver for federal tax purposes.
-If you inherit a bank account or investment account and it appreciates, then you would pay taxes on the earnings.
+Federal tax law does not consider an inheritance as income to the receiver.
+If you inherit a bank account or investment account that appreciates, you will pay taxes on the earnings.

 What About Estate Taxes?

 Estate taxes are paid by the estate, not by the receiver.
-Since the type of assets discussed on this page transfer directly to a beneficiary or co-owner, it is not part of the estate.
-It is not subject to estate tax.
+The gross estate does not include assets passed directly to a beneficiary.
+Thus, they are not subject to estate tax.

 Accounts That Transfer by Deed

-Real property, like homes, real estate, cars, and boats, can also be transferred outside of probate.
-This can be done at the time the property is purchased.
+Real property — like homes, real estate, cars, and boats — can also be transferred outside of probate.
+You can do this when the property is purchased.
 You must write the deed in a way that results in the ownership type you seek.

-It's not uncommon for a home or vacation home or lake cabin to have joint ownership.
-It could be jointly owned by married couples, family members, or even friends.
+It's not uncommon for a home, vacation home, or lake cabin to have joint ownership.
+It could be jointly owned by married couples, family members, or friends.
 When the property is purchased, the deed is drafted to show this joint ownership as:

 - Joint tenants

 - Joint tenancy with rights of survivorship

 The difference between these types of joint ownership is who inherits upon the death of a joint owner.
 Does the interest in the property pass to the surviving owners (or surviving spouse), or does it pass to other heirs of the deceased?